-- The fees payable to the Committee Chairs and members are not paid to the Chair of the Board for her service in any of the Board Committees. - for her service in any of the Board Committees.

-(2) Paid for a maximum of seven meetings per term.
+- (1) The fees payable to the Committee Chairs and members are not paid to the Chair of the Board for her service in any of the Board Committees - (2) Paid for a maximum of seven meetings per term.
 Not paid to the Chair of the Board.